ianstrang2/berkoTNF/docs/SPEC_RSVP.md

 - `auto_pilot_send_mode`: `'immediate'` | `'scheduled'`
 - `auto_pilot_send_hours_before`: number (only if scheduled)

+**Tiered Mode + Auto-pilot Interaction:**
+If tiered mode enabled AND auto-pilot enabled:
+- Auto-pilot waits for ALL tier windows to open before auto-balancing/sending
+- **What if pool fills with A+B before C opens?** Pool is "full" but auto-pilot WAITS until C window opens
+- After C opens, if still full → auto-balance + send
+- If C players join and push capacity → normal waitlist rules apply
+- **UI copy:** "18/18 confirmed • Tier C opens in 6h" (so players know it's not stuck)

+**`is_pool_closed` + Auto-pilot Interaction:**
+If `is_pool_closed = true`, auto-pilot is PAUSED:
+- No new RSVPs accepted (public link blocked)
+- No auto re-balancing on changes
+- Admin must manually manage or reopen pool
+- Auto-pilot resumes if pool reopened

-### **Escape Hatch: Close Pool**
+### **Escape Hatch: Close/Reopen Pool**

-Admin can click "Close Pool" at any time to stop accepting RSVP responses:
+Admin can toggle pool open/closed at any time:
-- Sets `is_pool_closed = true`
-- RSVP link returns "Pool is closed for this match"
+- **Close Pool:** Sets `is_pool_closed = true` → RSVP link returns "Pool is closed"
+- **Reopen Pool:** Sets `is_pool_closed = false` → RSVP link works again
-- Useful for: "We have 16 players, let's just go with that"
+- Useful for: "We have 16, let's go" → "Wait, two more want in, reopen it"
-- Does NOT affect existing pool or teams
+- Does NOT affect existing pool or teams - just controls whether new RSVPs accepted

+**UI when pool closed:** Show "+ Add player (admin only)" button prominently so admin knows they can still manually add.
+Public link is blocked, but admin override works.

 ### **How Each Mode Works**